 Security of cloud-based IoT policies.
 Under the generic term of "IoT policies," prior works extensively the security, safety and privacy implications of different IoT policies on diverse platforms.

-[55, 64, 68, 69, 73, 93, 97, 100] studied IoT Trigger-Action platforms (TAP), which suffered from over-privilege recipes (TAP apps), inter-rule vulnerabilities, and privacy implications.
-On IoT application platforms which support third-party applications (e.g., Smart-Things apps [72, 98]), prior works [62, 63, 72, 84, 98] studied their coarse-grained access control model and security and privacy of IoT apps.
-Voice-Controlled Platforms were also extensively studied [65, 76, 79, 87, 91, 95, 99, 104-106].
-[107] studied access control of the emerging "Mobile-as-a-Gateway" IoT paradigm.
-[83] lightly discussed issues related to wildcards, e.g., vendors missed restricting wildcards at all.
-We systematically discussed wildcard-related issues using model-based approaches and the fundamental challenges to deny/verify IoT-synonyms for DFA.
-The prior work [6, 83] concerning IoT messaging protocols only marginally relates to our focus.
+[57, 66, 75, 95, 99, 102] studied IoT Trigger-Action platforms (TAP), which suffered from over-privilege recipes (TAP apps), inter-rule vulnerabilities, and privacy implications.
+On IoT application platforms which support third-party applications (e.g., SmartThings apps [74, 100]), prior works [64, 65, 74, 86, 100] studied their coarsegrained access control model and security and privacy of IoT apps.
+Voice-Controlled Platforms were also extensively studied [67, 78, 81, 89, 93, 97, 101, 106-108].
+Prior works [70, 71] also studied IoT policies that affect physical-channel interactions with safety implications.
+[109] studied access control of the emerging "Mobileas-a-Gateway" IoT paradigm.
+[85] lightly discussed issues related to wildcards, e.g., vendors missed restricting wildcards at all.
+We systematically discussed wildcard-related issues using model-based approaches and the fundamental challenges to deny/verify IoTsynonyms for DFA.
+The prior work [7, 85] concerning IoT messaging protocols only marginally relates to our focus.

 Formal methods for analyzing access control policies.
-Prior works proposed methods to formally reason about access control policies [53, 54, 61, 66, 77, 82, 101].
-In the literature, policy languages have been studied [28, 56, 67, 70, 74, 74, 75, 77, 80, 85, 86, 88, 88, 89].
-Most related is ZELKOVA [54, 61], which presents the state-of-theart, being a generic framework to formalize/model and analyze policies on public clouds.
-P-Verifier is built on ZELKOVA while addressing fundamental, new challenges in the IoT context, such as how to reason about ISes, fully encode IoT semantics and provide usable, actionable reasoning results for IoT vendors.
+Prior works proposed methods to formally reason about access control policies [55, 56, 63, 79, 84, 103].
+In the literature, policy languages have been studied [27, 58, 69, 72, 76, 76, 77, 79, 82, 87, 88, 90, 90, 91].
+[68] leveraged theorem proving to reason about trigger-action rules in SmartThings apps, while we focus on access control policy (e.g., whether soundly denying a particular resource) entailing novel approaches to fully encode the policy semantics, and designing novel security properties and encoding them.
+Most related is ZELKOVA [56, 63], which presents the state-of-the-art, being a generic framework to formalize/model and analyze policies on public clouds.
+Our innovative techniques P-Verifier is built on ZELKOVA while addressing fundamental, new challenges in the IoT context, such as how to reason about ISes, fully encode IoT semantics and provide usable, actionable reasoning results for IoT vendors (§ 4).